-The national smoke-free seating condition seeks to ensure customers have greater choice, so that both smokers and non-smokers can sit outside, in order to protect public health by reducing risks of COVID transmission.
+The national smoke-free seating condition seeks to ensure customers have greater choice, so that both smokers and non-smokers can sit outside.

 It is important that businesses can cater to their customers' preferences.
 The Business and Planning Act 2020 imposes a smoke-free seating condition in relation to licences where seating used for the purpose of consuming food or drink has been, (or is to be) placed on the relevant highway.
 The condition requires a licence-holder to make reasonable provision for seating where smoking is not permitted.
 This means that where businesses provide for smokers, customers will also have the option of sitting in a non-smoking area.
 Ways of meeting this condition could include: